 Daniel Mansoor joined United Way of Greater Cleveland as Vice President, Resource Development and Chief Philanthropy Officer in October 2016.
 Mr. Mansoor comes to United Way with 30 years experience in philanthropy and fundraising.
 He began his development career at Cornell University, where he earned a B.S. in engineering and an MBA, and advanced to serve as senior vice president at Brandeis University.
 In 1995, Mr. Mansoor founded GoodWorks Group, a nonprofit consultancy and philanthropy advisory firm for national and international clients.

-As Vice President, Resource Development and Chief Philanthropy Officer, Mr. Mansoor joins United Way as its leadership is redefining, reorganizing and repositioning the 103-year-old organization in the community.
-He will lead all fundraising and stewardship initiatives and guide United Way through a comprehensive development and technology assessment while adding the organization’s Community Engagement and Marketing divisions to his overall purview.
+As Vice President, Resource Development and Chief Philanthropy Officer, Mr. Mansoor joins United Way as its leadership is redefining, reorganizing and repositioning the 104-year-old organization in the community.
+He will lead all fundraising and stewardship initiatives and guide United Way through a comprehensive development and technology assessment.